 - Use a heating pad to give you relief from the cramps.

-- Sit on a pillow until your pain subsides.
+- Sit on a pillow until the pain subsides.

 - Refrain from wearing really tight clothes that will press on your lower abdomen.